3 Reasons why sliders are bad for your website’s health

 Slides

 Websites aren’t just a pretty face.
-In fact, their prettiness is only as good as the purpose it serves.
-Almost everything on a site should be geared towards helping you and your users achieve goals, like getting people to sign up for a demo or newsletter, request a quote, read more pages to get more information, or contact you.
+Their prettiness is only as good as the purpose it serves.
+Almost everything on a site should be geared towards helping you and your users achieve goals, like getting people to sign up for a demo or newsletter, request a quote, read more pages to get more information or contact you.

 It’s ok if some elements on your site aren’t proactively working for you, as long as they aren’t getting in the way.